Vincentr0824/lab3/lab-report2.md

 The screenshot above is of a JUnite test written for the method ```averageWithoutLowest```.
 It is an input that doesn't induce a failure.
 Once again, the symptom of only the previously mentioned test failing can be seen at the bottom of the screenshot.
 The test using ```double[] test = {1.0, 2.0, 3.0, 4.0}``` is part of the 8 tests which were run, but didn't fail.

 ![Image](Screen Shot 2023-04-24 at 10.30.56 PM.png)
-The screenshot above is of the code after it was fixed. <br>
+The screenshot above is of the code after it was fixed.

 ```static double averageWithoutLowest(double[] arr) {<br>
       if(arr.length < 2) { return 0.0; }<br>
       double lowest = arr[0];<br>